 “Ren’s prejudice aside,” Ziah came down the stairs, sweeping her long black mane over her shoulder, “we’ve never had trouble with halflings before.”

 Conrad grabbed the back of one of the frozen trow’s necks then with his free hand snapped his fingers.
-The creature started the thrash wildly and chatter in an incomprehensible language, but Conrad held it firm.
+The creature started to thrash wildly and chatter in an incomprehensible language, but Conrad held it firm.
 “Britney’s taken all sorts of language courses, she should be able to ask it what it wants.”

 Britney had just cracked open the main door, a cold wind slipping in and the sound of the rain intensifying.
 She grimaced, “Probably just to ransack the place.
 Come on, let’s unstun them and throw them out.
 You’ve got security up again,” she gestured to the candles, “They won’t get back in.”